Lytsu/lowlight/donate.md

 # Donate

-If you find my work valuable, and would like to encourage the development of the site, you can do it by donating.
+If you find my work valuable, and would like to encourage the development of the site, you can do it by sponsor this project.

 ## Story

-First of all, welcome to this donation page.
-However, I'm sorry to say that this page will not be available in Simplified Chinese, although the overall language used on the site is Simplified Chinese.
+Welcome to this donation page.

 Lowlight is a website that provides some rhythm games downloading.
 Lowlight started out as *[lowi.ro](https://lowi.ro)* and got the name it has today after the site got more domains like *[nhe.lv](https://nhe.lv)* and *[lowlight.pages.dev](https://lowlight.pages.dev)*.